 Before you run away screaming, the price difference between this and the comparable Thrustmaster setup might not be as great as you think.
 Add a £329 Thrustmaster TX racing wheel to the T3PA-PRO pedals and you’re looking at £478, RRP.

 The Fanatec wheel system is highly customisable.
 There are a couple of wheel bases, four sets of pedals, more than 10 wheels, and separate handbrakes and shifters.

 All this isn't supplied with the CSL Elite package, but you do get everything you need.
-It includes the CSL Elite wheel base, the Elite LU pedals and the Xbox One P1 Steering wheel.
+It includes the CSL Elite wheel base, the CSL Elite Pedals LC pedals and the Xbox One P1 Steering wheel.
 This wheel rim costs 150 euros on its own, and that it’s the cheapest Fanatec provides some indication about how high-end the system goes.

 There’s one wheel that costs 479 euros, without base or pedals.
 Ouch.

 Having used most of the popular racing wheels on the market, the Fanatec CSL Elite's style is evident as soon as you pull the item out of the box.
 It’s much less simple than a Thrustmaster TX or Logitech G920, but is also a lot more customisable and flexible.

 This doesn’t mean you need a pro-quality racing seat to buy one of these, however.
 The Fanatec CSL Elite comes with a universal clamp to let you attach it to a table or stand.
 I’ve been using an old Speedblack Evo wheelstand.
 There are hard mounting points if you have a higher-end rig, however.